 WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

+2025 23 74

 2024 23 72

 2023 20 72

 2022 23 70

 2021 20 71

-2020 24 68

-Mauritania scored the same as in WWL 2023 but dropped three places in the ranking.
-Average pressure is extreme at 14.2 points, but violence remains low at 1.3 points.
-The extremely high levels of pressure in particular in the private, family, national and church Spheres of Life are indicative of the pressure local Mauritanian convert Christians face from the family, community and the government.
-Likewise, expatriate Christians from sub-Saharan Africa face severe levels of discrimination from the Mauritanian community and the government, with their faith making them extra vulnerable on top of racial discrimination.
+Due to a major incident, the score for Mauritania increased by two points in WWL 2025, mainly caused by an increase in the score for violence.
+Mauritania kept the same place in the ranking.
+Average pressure is extreme at 14.2 points, but violence remains relatively low at 2.8 points.
+The extremely high levels of pressure in particular in the Private, Family, National and Church spheres of life are indicative of the pressure local Mauritanian convert Christians face from family, community and the government.
+Likewise, expatriate Christians from Sub-Saharan Africa face severe levels of discrimination from the Mauritanian community and the government, with their faith making them extra vulnerable on top of racial discrimination.